Docker Image

 -y

-to most of packaging tools. - Debian family systems usually install recommended packages by default which is not desired here, disable it:
+to most packaging tools. - Debian family systems usually install recommended packages by default, which is not desired here, disable it:

 RUN apt-get install -y --no-install-recommends curl

-- Keep resulting image as small as possible.
-It is needed to clean temporary files.
-E.g. for
+- Keep the resulting image as small as possible.
+It is needed to clean up temporary files.
+For example, for

 deb